94561-kidd/Keyboard-Sound-Pranks/README.md

 ## Installation
 For Windows(64bit) user, you could download setup.zip from the latest Releases.
 Decompress it and run setup.bat.
 It would copy program files to "%USERPROFILE%\AppData\Local\Programs\Keyboard-Sound-Pranks", and add link to startup.
+The program would auto run soon.